raihanmaziz/MuhammadRaihanAziz-Tugas7/README.md

 Sample Game for practicing game optimization (reduce draw call, object pooling, resource load)

-For audio resources, only used BGM is loaded to the game.
+1. For audio resources, only used BGM is loaded to the game.
 This can reduce memory usage of the game.

+2. Adding object pooling for mushroom spawner

+3. Adding atlas for main menu button making the batches 3 instead of 4